johnperry-math/AoC2023/README.md

 ### Unusual tools

+#### Ada
 * `Ludicrous_Size` with lcm! :grinning:

+#### Rust
+* I still think `impl Index` and `impl IndexMut` is worth mentioning here.
+*

 ### Experience

+#### Ada
 A glance at the leaderboard filled me with :fearful:, as this seems to have taken the longest (so far) for the top 100 participants.
 In all honestly, I'm not sure why; I didn't have much trouble with it at all.
 I guess it took people a while to work out how to activate `rx`, since it isn't terribly straightforward, but neither is it very difficult.

+#### Rust
+Translating the Ada to Rust took a lot longer than I had hoped, mainly because the borrow checker doesn't like you to iterate through keys and simultaneously change some of the data the keys refer to.
+The problem arises in `setup_memories`, where you have to iterate through all the modules, identify the children whose labels appear at the top level _and_ whose kind is `Conjunction`, then add the current label to its top-level list of memories.

+I suspect there's a more straightforward way to make this work using iterators, but since I'm merely translating the Ada right now,
+I settled for creating a new set of memories and copying them over.
+It's really ugly for the time being.

 ## Day 21: Step Counter
 <span style="font-size: 8ex;">:walking:</span>